 Students also follow a pathway to ensure they are challenged but also able to cope with the demands of GCSE/vocational courses.
-From September 2019, all students who show potential during KS3 to achieve at least a grade 4 in a MfL (approx 80%), study either French or German leading to the English Baccalaureate (EBacc) Due to Covid, this figure may be slightly lower for Year 10 and 11 in Sept 2022
+From September 2019, the governor's policy has been that all students who show potential during KS3 to achieve at least a grade 4 in a MfL (approx 80%), must study either French or German leading to the English Baccalaureate (EBacc).\ However all students have the opportunity to study the EBAcc pathway (including a MFL) if they wish due to the way the option blocks are constructed.

+\Due to Covid, this figure is slightly lower for Year 11 in Sept 2023